jacobmischka/papers/README.md

 ```

 If license or author not given, attempts to read them from `package.json` in current directory.
+If author still not found, attempts to read it from local git config, then global git config.
 Year defaults to current year.

 Inspired by [captainsafia's][captainsafia] great idea in [captainsafia/legit][legit].